2000 Northern Ford Premiership

-The 2000 Northern Ford Premiership season was the second tier of British rugby league during the 2000 season.
+The 2000 Premiership season was the second tier of British rugby league during the 2000 season.
 The competition featured eighteen teams, with Dewsbury Rams finishing as league leaders and winning the Grand Final.

 Championship

 The league was won by the Dewsbury Rams.
 The Dewsbury Rams also reached the Grand Final and defeated Leigh Centurions, with Leigh Centurions' Mick Higham winning the Tom Bergin Trophy.
 The Dewsbury Rams were not promoted to the Super League however, as their stadium did not meet the minimum requirements to be accepted into the league.